Account settings and security

 ## Receiving SMS

-When an alert triggers, your configured team members will receive a text message from the **Phare** originator, which is a special sender ID that identifies the message as coming from Phare.
+Team members will receive a text message from the **Phare** originator, which is a special sender ID that identifies the message as coming from Phare.

 ## Supported countries